Day 1 - Arrive Grand Teton National Park / Jackson Lake Lodge

 Wake up early this morning for a short, optional walk to

 Lunch Tree Hill or linger over breakfast at the lodge.
 We depart Jackson Lake Lodge—and Grand Teton National Park—this

 morning and make our way into Yellowstone.

-Our transfer takes us north, across the border into Yellowstone.
+Our transfer takes us north, across the park border into Yellowstone.
 We’ll

 pause at several sites along the way, including Grant Village